crattis/dfir_scripts/README.md

 ## Other
   Scripts that are still being worked on, not quite ready - test at your own risk.
    * import_proxy_info.py - for those times when you're behind a proxy and have the proxy information to fill in.
 Usage: Put in to same directory you're working in.  from import_proxy_info.py import myProxy.
 Then when requests or other need proxy, proxy=myProxy
+   * case_folder.py - Creates folder for the case on the user's desktop to track cases.
+If the user wants to store it somewhere other than the desktop, change the location variable under local_variables.
+Requires that the folder Cases already exists at location.

 ## Shellscripts (Shell / Bourne-Again SHell)
 * killSpam.sh - Works with files in SpamAssassin's quarantine folder.
 Shows the To, From, Date, and Subject lines, and then asks to release email to recipient or delete the email.